 There is no BAC on the ticket because at the time it was issued the officer did not have the urine test results back from BCI.
 Did the officer read a form to you before you gave the urine sample?
 Did you sign the front of the form, BMV 2255?
 If you are convicted of a simple low test OVI, your...Read more »

 Her mother died when she was 6 weeks old and her father signed over custoday to us we told him he could see her whenever he wanted to, the first 6 month's he would see her then nothing until she was 1 after that he contacted me through face book at the age of 10.
-Another time at 12 and just this...
+Another time at 12 and just...
 Read more »

 The father's consent would not be necessary if, within the one year preceding the filing of the petition for adoption, he has failed to provide more than minimal support for the child; OR, he has had no or minimal contact with the child.
-Assuming he objects to the adoption, these kinds of issues...Read more »
+Assuming he objects to the adoption, these kinds of...Read more »

 You should definitely talk to an attorney experienced in guardianship matters.
 Your question did not provide enough detail to offer more of an answer than that.
 The attorney would do far more than talk for you.